VL-Rethinker: Incentivizing Self-Reflection of Vision-Language Models with Reinforcement Learning: Experiments

 Our algorithm was implemented using the OpenRLHF framework.
-Training was conducted on the curated 16K query set for a maximum of 3 epochs.
+Training was conducted on the corresponding query set for a maximum of 3 epochs.
 The final checkpoint was selected based on the mean reward achieved on a held-out validation set.
 We employed a near on-policy RL paradigm, where the behavior policy was synchronized with the improvement policy after every 1024 queries, which we define as an episode.
 The replay buffer for SSR persisted for the duration of each episode before being cleared.
 For each query, we sampled 8 responses.
 The training batch size was set to 512 query-response pairs.
-The code, models, and data will be made available via \href{https://tiger-ai-lab.github.io/VL-Rethinker/}{the project page}.
+We accept at most two correct rethinking trajectories for each query.
+The code, models, and data are available via \href{https://tiger-ai-lab.github.io/VL-Rethinker/}{the project page}.